daniii-777/ELK-Stack/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
-- _TODO: What aspect of security do load balancers protect?
+-What aspect of security do load balancers protect?
 What is the advantage of a jump box?
 -Load balancers distribute incoming network traffic to the appropiate server.
 Load balancers assist with reducing response time, and makes the overall browsing experience smoother for the user.
 On the other hand, a jump box serves as a bridge between two trusted networks; and acting as the only point of entry to the network; it ensures controlled access either through SSH or RDP.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the data and system logs.
-- _TODO: What does Filebeat watch for?
+- What does Filebeat watch for?
 - Filebeat is resposible for monitoring, gathering, and displaying log data.
-- _TODO: What does Metricbeat record?_
+-What does Metricbeat record?
 - Metricbeat assists in monitoring, and providing the metrics of the systems and services that the server is hosting.

 The configuration details of each machine may be found below.